Skip to content

 Arrowhead Mills

-Arrowhead Mills' pancake mix comes recommended by Mashni because it has very few ingredients and is free of saturated fat.
-Plus, this mix is made with organic oat flour and tapioca flour, two naturally gluten-free alternatives to traditional wheat flour, deeming this pick perfect for people with celiac disease or gluten sensitivity.
+Mashni recommends Arrowhead Mills' pancake mix because it has very few ingredients and is free of saturated fat.
+Plus, this mix is made with organic oat flour and tapioca flour, two naturally gluten-free alternatives to traditional wheat flour, making it perfect for people with celiac disease or gluten sensitivity.

 While many gluten-free products are usually low in fiber, this pancake mix provides a respectable 3 grams of fiber per serving to help you stay full throughout your morning.
 To add even more filling protein and fiber, slather a tablespoon of peanut butter over your stack.
 "Peanut butter is a good source of niacin (which helps produce energy) and phosphorus (which plays a role in building healthy cells and producing energy in cells)," Mashni says.